-The console allows you to access these functions using Fixture Macros (not the same as keypress macros).
+The console allows you to access these functions using Fixture Macros (not to be confused with keypress macros).

 - 1> Keep pressing Exit until you are at the top level menu. - 2> Select the fixtures you wish to control.
-Some macros will not work across groups of fixtures from different manufacturers. - 3> Press Fixture Tools/ML Menu then [Macros]. - 4> The softkeys show a list of the functions available.
+Macros may not work across groups of fixtures from different manufacturers so it's best to do each type of fixture separately. - 3> Press Fixture Tools/ML Menu then [Macros]. - 4> The softkeys show a list of the functions available.
 Press the one you want to action. - Some macros involve timed sequences and can take up to 30 seconds to execute.